dgesteves/journey-tree/README.md

 - There is an example of an implementation of a web worker to outsource to a new thread heavy computation tasks without blocking the event loop.
 - Code should be easy scalable and maintainable for future iterations of development.
+- `React hooks` are transformed in to `costume hooks` to be easier to test.

 Documentation: